Slippery When Wet Signs 101: Materials, Durability and What to Buy

 Widely used on Aussie construction sites where conditions change frequently, requiring temporary but clear hazard warnings.

-Best for: Highly visible, reusable, portable safety alerts
+Best for: Highly visible, reusable, mobile warnings

 Yellow A-Frame - Slippery When Wet